pgspider/sqlite_fdw/README.md

 -----

 ### Datatypes
 **WARNING!
 The table above represents roadmap**, work still in progress.
-Untill it will be ended please refer real behaviour in non-obvious cases.
+Untill it will be ended please refer real behaviour in non-obvious cases, where there is no ✔ mark.

 This table represents `sqlite_fdw` behaviour if in PostgreSQL foreign table column data of some SQLite [affinity](https://www.sqlite.org/datatype3.html) is detected.